ruchitha007/WA/Project/02/README.md

 `npm run lint`

-The code you submit should start with `'use strict';` in each JavaScript file and running ESLint using the command above should not output any errors or warnings. **Any errors or warnings will impact the accumulation of style points.**
+The code you submit should start with `'use strict';` in each JavaScript file and running ESLint using the command above should not output any errors or warnings. **Any errors or warnings will impact final evaluation.**

 To run the assignment, you have two options: